ritchie46/ritchievink.com/content/post/bayesian-optimization.md

 ### Bayesian Optimization class

 These are all the utility functions we need.
 Now we can implement the whole Bayesian Optimization model.
-For reading purposed the whole implmentation is shown at once.
-Below the code snippet we'll go through some methods of this class to get an understanding of what we are doing.
+For reading purposed the whole implementation is shown at once.
+Below the code snippet, we'll go through some methods of this class to get an understanding of what we are doing.

 ```python
 class BayesOpt: